Dexalot/dexalot-docs/docs/TradePairs.md

 Frontend Entry function to call to add an order

 *Adds an order with the given fields.
 As a general rule of thumb msg.sender should be the _trader otherwise the tx will revert.
 Only certain privileged Dexalot smart contracts that has ON_BEHALFOF_ROLE can send orders on behalf of somebody else. &#39;OrderStatusChanged&#39; event will be emitted when an order is received and committed to the blockchain.
 You can get the contract generated orderid along with your clientorderid from this event.
 When the blockchain is extremely busy, the transactions are queued up in the mempool and prioritized based on their gas price.
 We have seen orders waiting for hours in the mempool in Avalanche C-Chain, before they are committed in extreme cases.
-This is a function of the blockchain and will typically happen when the current gas price is around 100 gwei (2 times the usual gas price) and your transaction maximum gas is set to be 50 gwei(normal level).
+This is a function of the blockchain and will typically happen when the current gas price is around 100 gwei (3-4 times of the minimum gas price) and your transaction maximum gas is set to be 50 gwei(normal level).
 Your transaction will wait in the mempool until the blockchain gas price goes back to normal levels.*

 #### Parameters